Kemp Klein

 Sales restrictions

-During the existence of the franchise, you are likely to build up strong relationships and loyalty with customers, suppliers, and the community.
-This “goodwill” can add significant value to the business.
-However, many franchise agreements do not permit you to sell your franchise to a third party who would be willing to pay for the goodwill.
+Over time, a franchisee may develop strong relationships with customers, suppliers, and the surrounding community.
+This goodwill can represent significant value.
+However, many franchise agreements restrict a franchisee’s ability to sell the business to a third party who would otherwise be willing to pay for that goodwill.

 For further information regarding these matters please contact Kemp Klein.